 Types of Behavioral Competition

-- Corals expel digestive filaments which contain cnidocytes (digestive fluids).
+- Corals expel digestive filaments that contain cnidocytes (digestive fluids).

 - Cnidocytes can be expelled from the digestive track en masse (puking) onto a nearby coral, digesting it.